 Preparation for Franchisors

 Good preparation takes both personal and business insight.
 A good candidate for the franchise business will have a good system.
 Bibby Group has written about ‘franchise business systems‘ for decades.
-In fact, we coined the term over 30 years ago.
-It’s now accepted jargon in the industry.
-When the model is right, the entrepreneur will also be ready IF other factors are in place.
-This is where proper franchise feasibility is critical.
-Yes, a lot to think about, and these are just the beginning questions to mull over and answer.
+In fact, we coined the term over 30 years ago and it’s now accepted jargon in the industry.
+If the model is not perfect, the system will falter.
+But a quality system requires quality franchisees to operate it.
+These are a franchisors continuing issues to contend with.

 Preparation for Franchisees

 One must first decide if franchising is a good fit and then decide if a particular concept is a good fit.
-The Focus Program for Emerging Entrepreneurs is our response to gaining personal insight on those issues.
-In fact, it’s the ONLY insight process designed to answer two critical questions: Should I be self-employed?
-And if so, what type of business environment should it be?
+The Focus Program for Emerging Entrepreneurs is our response to helping people gain insight into those issues.
+In fact, it’s the ONLY system designed to answer two critical questions: Should I be self-employed?
+And if so, what type of business environment should I choose?
 The Focus Program also offers an outstanding primer on franchising and franchise due diligence.

 One Last Franchise Business Truth for All Participants

 Whether you’re a prospective franchisee or prospective franchisor, if all the pieces of the puzzle are not present, stop and rethink the proposition.
-No one except the prospective franchisee should make the ‘go, no go’ decision; not friends, family or consultants.
+No one except the prospective franchisee or franchisor should make the ‘go, no go’ decision; not friends, family or consultants.
 Do your homework and make informed decisions.
 Growing in the franchise business and growing the legs of a franchisor or a franchisee takes time.
 Get involved with competent advisers who know the franchise business.
-Do not get involved with anyone who is going to earn a commission from your purchase.
 Read more about buying a franchise and franchising a business if you’re looking for more answers.